pynbody/tangos/docs/using_with_yt.md

 At the unix command line type:

 ```
-tangos_import_from_ahf Mvir Rvir --sims tutorial_changa_yt
+tangos_import_from_ahf Mvir Rvir --for tutorial_changa_yt
 ```

 The process should take less than a minute on a standard modern computer, during which you'll see a bunch of log messages scroll up the screen.

 The example command line lists two properties, `Mvir` and `Rvir` to import from the stat files.
-The added directive `--sims tutorial_changa_yt` specifies which simulation you want to apply this operation to.
+The added directive `--for tutorial_changa_yt` specifies which simulation you want to apply this operation to.
 It's not strictly necessary to add this if you only have one simulation in your database.